Lamia

 Lamia was a beautiful queen of Libya whom Zeus loved; when Hera killed her children in jealousy, Lamia was driven mad and became a child-snatching monster.

-Lamia was once a beautiful queen who bore Zeus several children.
-Hera, consumed with jealousy, murdered the children.
-The grief drove Lamia insane, and she began snatching and devouring other women's children.
-Zeus, pitying her, gave her the ability to remove her own eyes so she could rest from her anguish.
-When her eyes were removed, she was harmless; when she replaced them, the madness and hunger returned.
+Lamia was once a beautiful queen of Libya who bore Zeus several children.
+Hera, consumed by jealousy, murdered the children one by one.
+The grief drove Lamia insane, and she began hunting and devouring other women's children — transforming from a beautiful queen into a monstrous figure with a serpentine lower body.
+Zeus, pitying her, gave Lamia the ability to remove her own eyes, granting her restless sleep when she wished.
+With her eyes in, she was compelled to hunt.
 Greek mothers used Lamia as a bogeyman to frighten children into obedience.
-Over time, "lamia" became a generic term for a class of female monsters who seduced young men and fed on children.
+She was associated with Hecate and the Empusae, creatures of the night.
+Her story illustrates Hera's wrath against Zeus's lovers, the same rage that pursued Heracles, Dionysus, and countless others.

 Parents